 The Plans for Sale

 These plans are available as digital PDF files or AutoCAD files and are offered by Dr. Owen Geiger as complete and ready to build from.
 They include necessary elevations, floorplans, cross section details, and other significant construction details; they don’t show every view, every detail — just enough to build.
 They do not include electrical and plumbing details.
-The section views explain how everything goes together and should answer your questions about materials.
 The plans are scaled and dimensioned.

 It is the buyer’s responsibility to find out special requirements, such as what alternative building is allowed in your county or what you have to do to get houses permitted.
 Are there special requirements for foundations, etc.?
 Do they require an engineer or architect to stamp the plans?
 It might be a good idea to know these things before ordering plans.